 The board has also authorised the special committee of directors for taking necessary steps for implementing the aforesaid proposals, it said in the exchange filing.

-Airtel, which is reeling under heavy debt, reported a highest-ever quarterly loss of Rs 23,045 crore during the second quarter ended September 30, 2019.
+Airtel, which is reeling under heavy debt, reported the highest-ever quarterly loss of Rs 23,045 crore during the second quarter ended September 30, 2019.
 The company has provided Rs 28,450 crore as a charge for the quarter with respect to the licence fee as estimated based on the Supreme Court's verdict.

 Last month, Airtel filed a review petition in the Supreme Court for the waiver of interest fee and penalty in the Adjusted Gross Revenue (AGR) case.
 As per the court order, the telco has to clear the dues within three months, i.e. January 24.
 However, in a respite to the telecom operators, the government approved a two-year moratorium on payment of pending spectrum dues.